Infineon/mtb-example-btstack-freertos-le-lr-peripheral/README.md

 5. Push the user button on the central board to start the connection process.

-6. Scan and pair from the central application.
+6. After establishing a connection, the peripheral application will initiate the transmission of notifications to the client.

-7. The peripheral application will start sending notifications to the Client.
+7. To switch between S2 and S8 coding schemes, press the user button on the peripheral board.

-8. Press the user button on the peripheral application to switch between S=2/S=8 encoding algorithms.
+**Note:** Changing the S2/S8 coding scheme on the peripheral board does not automatically change the coding scheme on the central board.
+Therefore, to ensure that both boards are using the same coding scheme, the user must press the user button on the central board to match the coding scheme for both boards.
 ## Programming a CYW20829 board (when multiple boards are connected)

 ### Get the board's serial number